FrederikTobner/JANUS/book/src/chapter-02-boot-process/README.md

 - Automate building with CMake and Ninja
 - Implement the kernel entry point in C

-By the end of this part, we'll have a bootable kernel that verifies it was loaded correctly and halts gracefully.
+By the end of this chapter, we'll have a bootable kernel that verifies it was loaded correctly and halts gracefully.

-**Note:** This kernel won't produce any visible output yet—that comes in the next part when we add serial I/O. For now, we're building the foundation that everything else depends on.
+**Note:** This kernel won't produce any visible output yet—that comes in the next chapter when we add serial I/O. For now, we're building the foundation that everything else depends on.

 ---